- Explore the LeDuc

 - A Short History of LeDuc

 This Civil War-era Gothic Revival home welcomes you!
-Join us for fascinating and fun events that illuminate the lives of Civil War Brevet Brigadier General Willliam LeDuc, Mary Bronson LeDuc, and their two daughters.
-Built in the mid-1860s, the LeDuc Estate in Hastings, MN is a beautiful example of the the design work of Andrew Jackson Downing complete with residence, carriage house, and ice house.
-The Estate is open Thursday through Sunday, 10:00 a.m. to 5:00 p.m. from May 26 through October 25.
-Guided tours start at 10:00, 11:30, 1:00, 2:30, & 4:00.
-For special group tours, please call 651-438-8480.
-Admission for tours: DCHS members FREE!; Adult $7; Senior (60+) $6; Student (6-17) $5; children 5 and under free.
+Join us for fascinating and fun events that illuminate the lives of Civil War Brevet Brigadier General William LeDuc, Mary Bronson LeDuc, and their four children.
+Built in the mid-1860s, the LeDuc Estate in Hastings, MN is a beautiful example of the design work of Andrew Jackson Downing complete with residence, carriage house, and ice house.

 LeDuc Historic Estate